deepkalilabs/novanotebook/README.md

 ## 🤝 Contributing

-Join us in going supernova!
+Join us in exploring the cosmos of AI-workflows!
 See our [Contributing Guide](CONTRIBUTING.md) to join the cause.

 1. Fork the repository
 2. Create a feature branch